jaredbaca/JIRA-Integrations/README.md

 Once Node.js and npm have been installed, all additional dependencies can be installed by running the **npm install** terminal command in the root directory.
 You may need to also run **npm install** from the frontend directory in order to install the Node modules for the React project.

-### Setting up the MySQL database

-This project requires connecting to an existing MySQL database.
-The *db_init* file will create the necessary tables along with primary and foreign keys, as well as populate the database with initial data.
-To do so, it must have a database name, host, and login credentials.
-These details can be added to the *.env* file for use in the rest of the application.
-If forking this repository on GitHub, the *.env* file is not included for obvious reasons.
-In that case, simply create a *.env* file and place it in the root directory.

-The following variables should be replaced or added to the *.env* file:\
-\
-MYSQL_USERNAME\
-MYSQL_PASSWORD\
-HOST\
-DB_PORT\
-DB_NAME\
-\
-With the database created and the environment variables set, run the *db_init.js* file to populate the database.
-The *db_init.js* file will create the User, Location, and Event tables (if they do not already exist) and populate those tables with dummy data (if they are empty).
-The initial list of default events is scheduled for 03/01/2024.

 ### Launching in Development Mode